-Where a parent/carer has expressed their intention to remove a student from the academy with a view to educating at home, the academy will try to work together with the local authority and key professionals to coordinate a meeting with parents/carers where possible.
-Ideally, this would be before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each student.
-This is particularly important where a student has SEND, is vulnerable, and/or has a social worker.
-The school will inform the local authority of all deletions from the admissions register when a student is taken off roll.
+Where a parent/carer has expressed their intention to remove a child from school with a view to educating at home, the school will try to work together with the local authority and key professionals to coordinate a meeting with parents/carers where possible.
+Ideally, this would be before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child.
+This is particularly important where a child has SEND, is vulnerable, and/or has a social worker.
+The school will inform the local authority of all deletions from the admissions register when a child is taken off roll.

-WHAT STAFF SHOULD DO IF THEY HAVE CONCERNS

-ABOUT ANOTHER MEMBER OF STAFF (THIS INCLUDES

-MEMBERS OF THE TEACHING AND NON-TEACHING STAFF, INCLUDING PART-

-TIME STAFF, TEMPORARY AND SUPPLY STAFF, GOVERNORS AND VISITING STAFF, SUCH AS MUSICIANS, SPORTS COACHES AND VOLUNTEERS)
+WHAT STAFF SHOULD DO IF THEY HAVE CONCERNS ABOUT ANOTHER STAFF MEMBER (THIS INCLUDES MEMBERS OF THE TEACHING AND NON-TEACHING STAFF, INCLUDING PART-TIME STAFF, TEMPORARY AND SUPPLY STAFF, GOVERNORS AND VISITING STAFF, SUCH AS MUSICIANS, SPORTS COACHES, VOLUNTEERS CONTRACTORS)

 If staff have safeguarding concerns, or an allegation is made about another staff member posing a risk of harm to children, then this should be referred to the Principal.
-Where there are concerns/allegations about the Principal, this should be referred to the Chair and the Safeguarding Lead of the LGB..
-In the event of concerns/allegations of abuse being made, staff are referred to the procedures below regarding managing allegations of abuse against staff (including members of the teaching and non-teaching staff, including part-time staff, temporary and supply staff, governors and visiting staff, such as musicians, sports coaches and volunteers.) and United Learning Guidance on Dealing with Allegations of Abuse against Teachers and Other Staff (available to all staff on the United Learning Hub).
+Where there are concerns/allegations about the Head, this should be referred to the Chair of the LGB and Head of Safeguarding.
+In the event of concerns/allegations of abuse being made, staff are referred to the procedures below regarding managing allegations of abuse against staff (including supply staff, volunteers and contractors).

-WHAT STAFF SHOULD DO IF THEY HAVE CONCERNS ABOUT THE SAFEGUARDING PRACTICES IN THE ACADEMY
+WHAT STAFF SHOULD DO IT THEY HAVE CONCERNS ABOUT SAFEGUARDING PRACTICES IN THE SCHOOL

-Where staff have concerns about poor or unsafe practices and potential failures in the academy's safeguarding regimes, these should be raised in accordance with the academy's whistleblowing procedures which can be found in the staff handbook and safeguarding handbook.
-There will be no disciplinary action taken against a member of staff for making such a report provided it is done in good faith.
+Where staff have concerns about poor or unsafe practices and potential failures in the school's safeguarding regimes, these should be raised in accordance with the school's whistleblowing procedures which can be found in the staff handbook and safeguarding handbook.
+There will be no disciplinary action taken against a member of staff for making such a report provided that it is done in good faith.